In this document, you’ll learn about how to toggle feature flags.

 You can enable a feature by setting the value of its environment variable to

 true.
-You can find the name of a feature flag’s environment variable in the loader file it’s defined in.
-It is defined under the property
+You can find the name of a feature flag’s environment variable in the Beta Features documentation page.

 For example, to enable the Tax-Inclusive Pricing beta feature, add the following environment variable: